Washington state kindergarten enrollment drops 14% amid pandemic. Where are the children?

 After considering moving to Alaska or Denver, he wound up enrolling his two school-aged children in Bellevue Christian School.
 So far, he’s happy.
 The kids are in school five days a week, and the school emailed him this week to say there have been no COVID-19 cases so far.
 The hard part, he said, is not being able to drop his kids off at their classrooms, because parents aren’t allowed inside the school, for safety reasons.
 That, and the tuition of about $13,000 per year.

 In Bellevue, enrollment decreased by 3.11% year over year.
 Kindergarten enrollment changed from 1,285 last September to 1,205 this September.
+“We believe the decline is due in large part to COVID-19 and our start of the year in remote learning,” Bellevue School District director of communications Michael May said in an email.
+“Given the growth we are still anticipating in our community, we expect enrollment to return over the next few years.”

 Parents like Gemma Remillard, who moved over the summer, contended with the possibility of starting their kids out online — when they didn’t know any peers.
 Remillard moved from Los Angeles to Bothell because she wanted to be closer to her family, among other reasons.

-She bought a house in the Northshore School District, and enrolled her daughters in sixth and eighth grade there, thinking schools would reopen in person for fall.
+She bought a house in the Northshore School District, and enrolled her daughters in first and third grade there, thinking schools would reopen in person for fall.
 But “it didn’t make sense to put them in Zoom school,” she said.
 “It would be a screen of 20 faces they didn’t know.”

 So the stay-at-home mother bought a Pearson math curriculum and tested out home schooling in August, with the intent of reintroducing the girls to public schools when buildings reopened.
 After seeing success, she disenrolled them from Northshore.
 So far so good, she said, but it’s hard for her kids to not know their neighbors.